 If you or a loved one suffered a spinal cord injured caused by another person or company, we urge you to connect with us immediately.
 If you cannot come to us at our offices in Alexandria, we can come to you.

-Contact us today at your Louisiana offices so that we can review the circumstances of you injury and advise you as to how to proceed.
+Contact us today at our office so that we can review the circumstances of you injury and advise you as to how to proceed.